Maui Youth & Family Services

 Staff members remain dedicated to serving our clients and are using the CDC recommended health and safety precautions around sanitation and prevention of disease spread.

 Maui Youth & Family Services merged with Maui nonprofits Aloha House and Malama Family Recovery Center to become part of the Maui Behavioral Health Resources umbrella organization in 2008.
-As a major community resource for intervention and rehabilitation of our youth and families in need, MYFS has grown and built a reputation for professionalism and effectiveness.
+As a major community resource for intervention and rehabilitation for our youth and families in need, MYFS is known in the community for its professionalism and effectiveness.

 Maui Youth & Family Services accepts most insurance plans.
 For those without insurance or unable to pay for services (or for programs that are free to participants), we are proudly funded by the following: